EhabAnshad/aws-elemental-speke-drm-docs/doc_source/vod-workflow-methods.md

 **Note**
 The examples in this section do not include content key encryption\.
 For information on how to add content key encryption, see [Content Key Encryption](content-key-encryption.md)\.

-*VOD Example Request Payload*
+*VOD Example Request Payload with Keys in the Clear*

-The following listing shows a basic VOD request payload from the media encoder to the DRM key provider:
+The following example shows a basic VOD request payload from the encryptor to the DRM key provider:

 ```
 <cpix:CPIX id="abc123" xmlns:cpix="urn:dashif:org:cpix" xmlns:pskc="urn:ietf:params:xml:ns:keyprov:pskc" xmlns:speke="urn:aws:amazon:com:speke">